Literature / Sorcery!

 than warriors but can use the spell system, which consists of three-letter codes the player has to memorise and various items involved in the casting of spells.
 The series was designed chiefly to be played as one epic, but each volume can be played separately.
 It was written by Steve Jackson (the British one).

 The plot is as follows: the Kingdom of Analand is given a magical crown, the Crown of Kings, that is passed around each year to a different kingdom as it grants the power to rule wisely.
 But something wicked happened: one night, Birdmen stole the Crown and took it to the cursed castle of Mampang, where rules the nefarious Archmage who has decided to rule over the land of Khakabad.
-Analand decides to send a single warrior/wizard in order to retrieve the Crown.The first book has now been released by Inkle as an iOS Application
+Analand decides to send a single warrior/wizard in order to retrieve the Crown.The first three books have now been released by Inkle as an iOS Application

 , with the rest due to be relased throughout 2013 onwards.